-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2004.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2005.

 Figure 4.
-Percent of full-time, first-time, degree/certificate-seeking undergraduate students receiving financial aid, by type of aid: 2003-04
+Percent of full-time, first-time, degree/certificate-seeking undergraduate students receiving financial aid, by type of aid: 2004-05

-NOTE: For details on how students are counted for financial aid reporting, see "Student Counts for Financial Aid Reporting" in the Methodological Notes at the end of this report.
+NOTE: For details on how students are counted for financial aid reporting, see "Cohort Determination for Reporting Student Financial Aid and Graduation Rates" in the Methodological Notes at the end of this report.
+N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2005.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2006.

 Figure 5.
-Types and average amounts of financial aid received by full-time, first-time, degree/certificate-seeking undergraduates: 2003-04
+Types and average amounts of financial aid received by full-time, first-time, degree/certificate-seeking undergraduates: 2004-05

-NOTE: Average grant (or loan) values were calculated by dividing the total grants (or loans) awarded by the total number of recipients.
+NOTE: Average grant (or loan) values were calculated by dividing the total grants (or loans) awarded by the total number of recipients in each institution.
+N is the number of institutions in the comparison group.